U.S. flag

 Why Is the Program So Important?

 As technology advances to improve the analysis of DNA evidence, there is a respective increase in demand for DNA testing.
-Furthermore, the technology is becoming more complex and costly, and laboratory budgets struggle to meet the increased demand, as identified in DOJ’s 2019 Needs Assessment of Forensic Laboratories and Medical Examiner-Coroner Offices.
-Delays in testing evidence result in delays in justice, which could allow someone to commit additional crimes of leave an innocent person incarcerated.
+Furthermore, the technology is becoming more complex and costlier, and laboratory budgets struggle to meet the increased demand as identified in DOJ's 2019 Needs Assessment of Forensic Laboratories and Medical Examiner-Coroner Offices.
+Delays in testing evidence result in delays in justice, which can lead to additional victimization by serial offenders or incarceration of the innocent.

 Date Created: June 27, 2022